 The group has its own unique sound, mixing Spanish and English while both rapping and singing.
 They gained popularity within the United States and South America due to the political nature of the lyrics and brash delivery.

 The band’s first studio release was ¿Dónde Jugarán las Niñas, a name referencing popular Latin rock band Maná’s album Dónde Jugarán los Niños.
-The album has over 1 million copies sold despite being banned in many music shops of the time.
+The album has over a million copies sold despite being banned in many music shops of the time.

 8. Café Tacuba